mbaersch/piwik-pro-broken-event-checker/README.md

 ```

 ## Message Volume Control
-Per default, all sessions with broken events are processed and all broken events are reported seperately as a Slack message.
-If that floods your channel with too much (similar) messages, add a `limit` parameter to the `rep_response` URL.
+Per default, a limit of 10 sessions with broken events are processed and all broken events are reported seperately as a Slack message.
+If that floods your channel with too much (similar) messages, change the  `session_limit` variable that feeds the `limit` parameter of the `rep_response` API call.

-If you want to get *more* notifications, you can comment out the `break` command at the end of the *event* loop in order to get all broken events from a session instead of only the first as a sample.
+If you want to get *more* notifications, you can comment out the `break` command at the end of the *event* loop in order to get all broken events from a session instead of only the first as a sample and / or increase the session limit.